WilhelmOks/blog/Swift_Type_System.md

 * Or one value: `(value)`

 In any case, it just looks like a list of parameters.
 And tuple values can have labels just like function parameters, too.<br>
-Technically, function parameters might actually not be tuples, but conceptually we can think of passing parameters and returning values as being the same thing and having same syntax.
+Technically, function parameters are not actually tuples, but conceptually we can think of passing parameters and returning values as being the same thing and having same syntax.

 Everything is a tuple.